By Laura Kemp • 23 November 2021 • 12:47

-Several residents of care homes in Scotland were injected with saltwater instead of the Covid vaccine.
+Care home residents injected with saltwater instead of Covid vaccine. image: Twitter

 11 residents of care homes in Scotland were mistakenly injected with saltwater instead of the Covid vaccine.